-In order to compare results directly, we then ran simulations where the morphology evolved in steady state (cliff retreat rate was held constant, using the median values reported in Figure 12b, platform gradient was taken as the instantaneous average platform gradient in each profile in Figure 12a (measured between platform elevations z = 0.5 and z = -1 m).
+In order to compare results directly, we then ran simulations where the morphology evolved in steady state (cliff retreat rate was held constant, using the median values reported in Fig. 12b); platform gradient was taken as the instantaneous average platform gradient in each profile in Fig. 12a (measured between platform elevations z = 0.5 and z = -1 m).
 These simulations ran for long enough that 1000 m of cliff retreat had occurred.
-Comparison of the distribution of 10 Be concentrations between the transient (solid lines) and steady state (dashed lines) model runs is shown in Figure 13a, shaded by their retreat rate as listed in the legend in Figure 12b.
-The magnitude of the peak in concentrations were in this case similar between transient and steady state simulations (Figure 13b), however, the position of the peak was further offshore in the steady state simulations (Figure 13c).
+The comparison of the distribution of 10Be concentrations between the transient (solid lines) and steady-state (dashed lines) model runs is shown in Fig. 13a, shaded by their retreat rate as listed in the legend in Fig. 12b.
+The magnitude of the peak in concentrations were in this case similar between transient and steady-state simulations